Raising Money for a Good Cause

 More recently James has become inspirational for his remarkable recovery from a near-fatal accident in the USA, when he was hit by a truck while cycling across the country.
 His amazing recovery has been well documented and his strength and honesty an inspiration to many others dealing with the after effects of brain trauma.

-An aside: This past summer when the Covid cases in Australia were peaking and most folks were sheltering in place, my father sent my son Through Hell & High Water, the 2006 documentary series that follows TV presenter Ben Fogle and Olympic gold medal winning rower James Cracknell as they struggle to race 3000 miles across the Atlantic in a 24ft rowing boat.
+Reality: This past summer when the Covid cases in Australia were peaking and most folks were sheltering in place, my father sent my son Through Hell & High Water, the 2006 documentary series that follows TV presenter Ben Fogle and Olympic gold medal winning rower James Cracknell as they struggle to race 3000 miles across the Atlantic in a 24ft rowing boat.
 My son who has just turned 16 is really into endurance activities, cycling, rowing, Ironman Triathlons, ultra marathons, you name it, which is why his grandfather bought the DVD for him.
-I, on the other hand, prefer to get my thrills when I play pokies online Australia casino websites.
+I, on the other hand, prefer to get my thrills when I play online pokies on Australian casino websites.
 Although Australia is supposedly is home to 18% of the poker machines on Earth, despite making up just 0.3% of the global population.
 I don't know about that, but we Aussies do love our pokies.
 It’s no surprise that Australians lose more money gambling per capita than anyone else in the world, given their love affair with pokies.
 However, I am not one of those punters who is obsessed with pokies.
 Sometimes I will just play the Instant Plat / demo versions of a high stakes pokie game, if I don't want to play with money.
 It's rather thrilling to have $1000 + in a fun balance that you can whittle away by placing large bets.
 There are a lot of real money casinos for online pokies.
 My favorite is Fair Go, but if I am in the mood for table games with a real live dealer I will play at Spartan Slots Casino.
 Also their 3D slots from Betsoft are like playing a video game that pays when you win.
 The graphics are excellent, the bonus rounds are fun, and the intro/cut scenes are fun to watch.

 My son loved Through Hell & High Water, as did I. This adventure has everything from bureaucratic wrangling to get everything ready in time, extreme physical, mental and emotional fatigue, equipment failure and even a capsize and by the end of the documentary to have a clearer idea of the magnitude of the challenge.
 When my son learned that there is also a book, The Crossing: Conquering the Atlantic in the World's Toughest Rowing Race he now wants to read that.